 At the same time, they’re fearful for their everyday survival: how they can keep their pantries stocked, what if they lose their jobs, how they’re going to pay for bills, and many more.
 This is the perfect opportunity to look for ways to meet the real needs of your audience.

 If your business is in the finance industry, produce content about protecting money during this Covid-19 crisis.
 If you’re in the food sector, give tips on how consumers can prolong the shelf life of food items.
 The bottom line is, anticipate their needs and from there, address them one by one.
-Follow this guide on creating a content marketing strategy.
+Follow this guide on creating an effective content marketing strategy.

 2. Hit pause on your company press releases